 Many businesses, big and small, do not understand the important differences between branding and marketing.
 Mark McCulloch of WE ARE Spectacular explains why the two are important, but in different ways

 Branding and marketing, and the difference between the two, is not just misunderstood in business.
 It is misunderstood in most businesses and even in their own marketing departments.

-I have worked as a general marketer and a senior brand manager and I wanted to give you an easy guide that will help you navigate your way between the two areas and see their potential to improve your business.
+I have worked as a general marketer and a senior brand manager.
+This easy guide will help you navigate your way between the two areas and see their potential to improve your business.

 Branding is my real passion.
 It was when I started working with Robert Bean of Northstar Partners that I started to understand what branding was really about.
 Robert worked at BT as head of customer communications when the "It's Good to Talk" campaign was launched.
 In addition, his work on the Honda brand turned into the "Power of Dreams" campaign.